 - You can find retained earnings in the Balance sheet under the Equity head.

 - Click on the Company’s menu tab.
-There you can find Chart of Accounts.
+There you can find a Chart of Accounts.

-- Click on the “QuickZoom” button opposite to Retained Earnings entry at the chart below to see a full list of transactions.
+- Click on the “QuickZoom” button opposite to Retained Earnings entry in the chart below to see a full list of transactions.

-QuickBooks authorizes you to withdraw from the Retained Earnings account via different ways like balance sheets, journal entries or by writing a check.
-Whenever a new transaction is entered in a balance sheet you can mention the total and choose the Retained Earnings from the Account list to withdraw from the equity funds.
+QuickBooks authorizes you to withdraw from the Retained Earnings account via different ways like balance sheets, journal entries, or by writing a check.
+Whenever a new transaction is entered into a balance sheet you can mention the total and choose the Retained Earnings from the Account list to withdraw from the equity funds.

 How to Find Retained Earnings Account in QuickBooks?

 QuickBooks software automatically generates an account to store data for Retained Earnings.
 However if the user is unable to locate it, then the plausible reason for the same is that the account might have been deleted or disabled.
 To resolve the issue and view disabled accounts just follow the instructions listed below: